Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 *	*Danceability*: Percentage indicating how suitable the song is for dancing
 *	*Valence*: Positivity of the song's musical content
 *	*Energy*: Perceived energy level of the song
-*	*Acoustic*: Amount of acoustic sound in the song
+*	*Acoustic*: The Amount of acoustic sound in the song
 *	*Instrumental*: Amount of instrumental content in the song
 *	*Live*: Presence of live performance elements
 *	*Speech*: Amount of spoken words in the song